alantientran/alantientran/README.md

 A RAG-based fact-checking app that takes in audio and returns users with confidence score, sources, and context to provide the full picture of each claim.

 ### 📌 [Geoguessr](https://github.com/alantientran/Accident-Severity-Predictor)
-Fine-tuned a hybrid CNN-ViT model on 129K images to predict the geolocation of an image in 10 U.S. states.
+A hybrid CNN-ViT model trained on 129K Google Street View images to predict the geolocation of images across 10 U.S. states.

 ---